 Alberta has nine general (statutory) holidays.

-Employees can agree to work modified schedules through an averaging agreement.
+Employers may require or permit employees to work modified schedules through an averaging arrangement.

 Find out which deductions from employee earnings are allowed and which aren’t.